- The HPV vaccine does NOT cure an existing HPV infection.

 How does the HPV vaccine work?

 The vaccine is a fluid that has very small particles in it that look like HPV.
 After the vaccine is given, the body quickly starts making antibodies against the certain types of HPV.
 Antibodies are necessary to fight HPV.
-Remember that the virus is not a live virus, which means your daughter can’t get HPV from the vaccine.
+Remember that the virus is not a live virus, which means your son or daughter can’t get HPV from the vaccine.

 How does a vaccine get approved?